Rulikkk/Rulikkk.github.io/content/merge-lists-task.md

 -   Time complexity is `O(L * N * log(N))`, since on each stage we merge a total of `L * N` items in lists.
 We do `log(N)` steps of this (height of B-tree).
 -   Space complexity is `O(1)`, unless we count intermediate answers as space, which I don't think we should do.
+-   If the lengths of lists are not even, the order of lists affects performance and may degrade it dramatically.

 # Conclusion

 Now we know multiple approaches to solving this generic task, ones that are optimal, and which are not.
 I think the best and simplest approach is to implement merge for two lists, and then construct tree-based merge from it (which is `mergeListsFast2` here).
+However, if you care about case for non-even lists' lengths—think about the heap-based approach, which seems to be a more stable bet in "general case".

 Notes: